operating-systems

 Demand Cleaning

-A page is only written back to disk when it has been selected for replacement by the replacement policy.
+A page is written to disk only when selected for replacement by the replacement policy.

 Pre-cleaning